Using Gertrude

 Keys

-The way you unblock part of the internet for your user is by granting them what we call a "key".
+The way you unblock part of the internet for your child is by granting them what we call a "key".
 A key either a) "unlocks" a single website, or b) grants a single app access to the internet.
-These keys are organized into groups called "keychains", and it's here on the user screen that you have the ability to add keychains to your user.
+These keys are organized into groups called "keychains", and it's here on the edit child screen that you have the ability to add keychains to your child.

-Until you add at least one keychain your user will have no access to the internet whatsoever while Gertrude's filter is enabled.
+Until you add at least one keychain your child will have no access to the internet whatsoever while Gertrude's filter is enabled.

 Creating your first key